Cong Liang

-Cong Liang (丛亮; born December 1971) is a Chinese politician who is the current director of the National Food and Strategic Reserves Administration, in office since June 2022.
+Cong Liang (丛亮; born December 1971) is a Chinese politician who is the currently a deputy director of the Development Research Center of the State Council.
+He was previously the director of the National Food and Strategic Reserves Administration from July 2022 to August 2023, and the deputy director of the National Development and Reform Commission from April 2023 to July 2024.

 Biography

 Cong was born in Wendeng County (now Wendeng District of Weihai), Shandong, in December 1971.
 In 1994, he graduated from Tsinghua University majoring in the Department of Mechanical Engineering before gaining a master's degree in economics from the Central University of Finance and Economics in 1997.
 He attended the Graduate School of Chinese Academy of Social Sciences where he obtained his doctor's degree in economics in 2003.

 Beginning in April 1997, he served in several posts in the State Planning Commission (later renamed National Development and Reform Commission), becoming secretary-general in February 2009 and deputy director in June 2020.
-On June 23, 2022, he was appointed director of the National Food and Strategic Reserves Administration, succeeding Zhang Wufeng, who was placed under investigation for "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China, on June 16.
+On June 23, 2022, he was appointed director of the National Food and Strategic Reserves Administration (NFSRA), succeeding Zhang Wufeng, who was placed under investigation for "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China, on June 16.

+In April 2023, he was appointed as a deputy director of the NDRC.
+In August 2023, he was succeeded by Liu Huanxin as the director of the NFSRA.
+On 5 July 2024, he was removed as a NDRC deputy director and was appointed as a deputy director of the Development Research Center of the State Council.